yosh-matsuda/cpp-yyjson/README.md

 };
 ```

+The `from_json` template function has a JSON value as an argument template and must return type `X`.

-On the other hand, the `to_json` function is a bit complicated and there are two ways.
+For the `to_json` function, there are two ways.
 The first way is to define a *translator* for a *value_constructible* type and return it.
-The return type must be `value_constructible`.
-The example of this type of `to_json` function for the class `X` is as follows.
+The return type must be `value_constructible`:

 ```cpp
 template <>